BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 #### Disable Knockback
 Disable knockback from Sledge, Super Sledge and Louisville Slugger.

+#### Worldmap hotkey
+Adds a hotkey to call worldmap at any moment.
+Yes, that can be used as a cheat at times.

+Default is "W", configurable in fo2tweaks.ini.

 ## Special notes / compatibility
 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.
 - It should be **compatible with any other mod** provided that "fo2tweaks" is installed **last**.
 It patches files instead of overwriting them.